Alanf718/alnick-project1/README.md

-# alnick-project1
+# p5.js-space-invaders-type-game
-A small for fun project for me and nick
+a small 1 day project using p5.js